Aug 17, 2026

 Cookie-based session authentication has been removed.
 All programmatic access now requires API keys (X-API-Key header) or scoped API tokens (HMAC).

 Action required: If you were using cookie-based authentication, migrate to API key authentication.
-Generate keys at limitless.exchange under profile menu → Api keys.
+Generate keys at limitless.exchange under profile menu → API keys.

 Documentation: Authentication